Stuart-Wilcox/servepy/README.md

 ###### app
 This property holds a reference to the instance of the Express application that is using the middleware.
 ###### body
 Contains an object representing the data submitted in the request body (if there is one).
-By default, it is ```None``` and will be automatically populated if a body is present on a request.
+By default, it is ```None``` and will be automatically populated if a body is not present on a request.
+**NOTE: Support only exists for parsing bodies of the following Content-Type: text/plain, application/json, application/x-www-form-urlencoded**
 ###### cookies
 **NOTE: Not implemented yet**<br/>
 Contains the cookies sent by the request.
 If there are no cookies, it defaults to ```None```.